The data types in Python that we will look at in this tutorial are integers, floats, Boolean, and strings.

 What will happen if we don’t use the print() command and just list a few integers, floats, and strings separating them with commas?
 Python will execute the command as expected but will place the values within parentheses.

-Understanding Data Types in Python
+Basic Data Types in Python: Next Steps

 Now that you’ve mastered the basic data types in Python, you will be able to move on to the world of programming in Python!
 Provided that you want to improve your skills, you can go deeper into Python syntax.
+As the most popular programming language on the market, Python is the go-to coding tool for aspiring data scientists.
+With our extensive line-up of courses dedicated to its numerous features and operations, you can build actionable skills in the language quickly and effectively.
+Sign up below for free to explore our Python Programmer Bootcamp course and many others!